 It is an approach the IDPF wholeheartedly supports.
 So, when co-authors Clayton Christensen, Efosa Ojomo, and Karen Dillon asked to feature us in their book as an example of “disruptive innovation” we were honored to be acknowledged.

 We went where most banks were reluctant to go.
-We partnered with local financial institution, Sinapi Aba, to provide loans with financial literacy and school management training to owners of existing low-fee private schools to help them grow.
+We partnered with a local financial institution, Sinapi Aba, to provide loans, along with financial literacy and school management training to owners of existing low-fee private schools, to help them grow.
 Previously, lending to school owners serving families of such economic distress was regarded as too risky.
 IDPF took that risk – and it has paid off.
 Today, nearly 600 school owners in Ghana serving more than 138,000 students have benefited from the IDP Rising Schools Program, leaving us with a proven sustainable and replicable model.